Appointing mentors and advisors

 If you’ve got an advisory board, consider meeting quarterly at a minimum.
 This may vary if you’ve got certain contractual obligations in place.

 Mentors can be contacted as frequently or infrequently as you’d like.
 Again, to get the most out of your mentors, you’ll probably find that meeting frequently and setting goals to work on between meetings is a good way to work together.

 When approaching mentors, it’s also important to gauge how much time they’re willing to give to you.

 Top 3 takeaways

-- Advisers are people who give advice on growing your business, while mentors are more concerned with helping you grow.
+- Advisors are people who give advice on growing your business, while mentors are more concerned with helping you grow.

-- Advisers and mentors can give you new perspectives on challenges, help you improve your skills, provide networking opportunities and give you support.
+- Advisors and mentors can give you new perspectives on challenges, help you improve your skills, provide networking opportunities and give you support.

-- While advisers will generally come into the picture when you want to grow your business, consider seeking out mentors as soon as possible.
+- While advisors will generally come into the picture when you want to grow your business, consider seeking out mentors as soon as possible.